 Stories & Essays (Dalkey Archive, 2011) – SE

 Loy’s unpublished writings, as well as her paintings, sculptures, constructions, lampshades, and designs, comprise a larger body of work.
 Much of the uncollected material is held in Yale’s Beinecke Library (including the recently digitized Mina Loy Papers), while the visual art and some manuscripts reside with a number of private collectors.
 The location of other work remains unknown.
 Until recently, Loy’s work has been difficult to access, and much remains outside the public view.
+Our website allows users to interact with selected artworks by Loy from Roger Conover’s private collection, which have never before been published.

 Complicating the issue of access, Loy’s peripatetic career, which traverses multiple genres, media, continents, and avant-garde circles, does not fit neatly into the linear form of a traditional print monograph.
 She moved in the circles of Futurism, Dada, and Surrealism and migrated among major metropolitan centers of avant-garde activity, including Paris, Florence, Rome, New York, London, and Berlin, from the 1910s to the 1950s.
 As Carolyn Burke explains, “her transits describe not linear progress but a series of motions like the epicycles on the celestial maps in which she sought inspiration” (vii).

 This kind of interactive capacity underscores the specific contribution that the historical avant-garde—considered not just as a historical movement or subject but as a range of aesthetic experiments that drew on diverse media and profoundly altered the reading and viewing experience—can bring to the creation, curation, and reading of online environments.
-If a digital platform can enable peripatetic reading and writing not constrained by genre, geography, or period, then it may bring us closer to post-canon literary studies that is not always reading women writers against a presumed norm for a genre, period, or movement but engages with their work on its own terms, within the texture of their lives and experiences.
+If a digital platform can enable non-linear reading and writing unconstrained by genre, geography, or period, then it may bring us closer to a post-canon literary studies that is not always reading women writers against a presumed norm for a genre, period, or movement but engages with their work on its own terms, within the texture of their lives and experiences.
 Digital scholarship may allow us to navigate new pathways for understanding and theorizing the early 20th century avant-garde in all its complexity and diversity.

 Digital scholarship on Loy depends upon the groundbreaking work of previous print scholarship on Loy, which we survey in the next section.